Gamma-Software/gamma-software.github.io/_pages/home.md

 # Where does he come from
 He lived in Germany for 4 years when he was little before grewing up in a working class neighbourhood near Le Mans, France.
 He was raised by a loving mother and father.
 His mother is a Agricultural Ministerial research fellow.
 His father is a Molding Expert Engineer.

-# His projects
+# His personnal projects
 Valentin founded in 2011 at 17-year-old a mobile application/game developpement company called Gamma-Software and an Android app was sponsored by [Clairefontaine](https://www.clairefontaine.com/) and another was downloaded by more than a million players as it was a Game (Minetower)

 He works on several projects and they can be found on it's Github [Gamma-Software](https://github.com/Gamma-Software)

-He thrives at learning new things and discover new fields of expertise.
+He thrives at learning new things and discovering new fields of expertise.

+# His professionnal projects
+AMD TODO

 # What's its future like
 He definitly will continue to master its skills to become more and more confident in them.
-TO BE CONTINUED
+TODO

 # My Github stats:
 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=gamma-software&show_icons=true&title_color=ffc857&icon_color=8ac926&text_color=daf7dc&bg_color=151515&hide=["stars"])